-Determine to the location of each canned light:
+Determine the location of each canned light:

-Take the time to measure your room, think about the function of your room, and where is the best location for each light.
+Take the time to measure your room, think about the function of your room, and determine the best location for each light.
 We decided to add two rows of three in a rectangular pattern.
 We also added two additional canned lights in nooks (transitioning to a hallway and at the bottom of the steps).
 We marked each location with orange tape.

 Prior to installing the ceiling, pull the wire:

 Hire a certified electrician.
 Your safety (and life) is too important to change this.
 In our case, Neal is capable of wiring lights.